 Academic and career advisor, Indigenous focus

 Our academic advisor, with Indigenous focus, can help you identify career opportunities that match your interests and skills, explore programs, determine admission requirements and help forge the path towards your future.
 Advisors can also assist you with accessing support services, course registration, and program transfer opportunities.

 As an advisor to current students, our Coordinator of Indigenous Services works closely with college faculty and staff in facilitating open, respectful communication between students and college services and departments to ensure needs of students are best served.
 As a first point of contact, the Coordinator of Indigenous Services is responsible for providing students with, referrals to student support services both on- and off-campus, as well as enhancing your student experience through cultural support, events and activities.

 Through the Indigenous Cultural Support program, you can connect with Elders, spiritual advisors, leaders and role models.
 Elders and spiritual advisors make regularly scheduled visits to campus and are available to meet individually with you.
 This opportunity allows you to benefit from the support, traditional knowledge and guidance of the Elders.

 Indigenous Student Ambassador

 The Indigenous Student Ambassador assists administratively for Indigenous Services.
-Our Indigenous Student Ambassador is a first point of contact for all students, faculty, staff, Elders, community members and guests, FNMI and non-FNMI alike, who visit the Niitsitapi Gathering Place.
+Our Indigenous Student Ambassador is a first point of contact for all students, faculty, staff, Elders, community members and guests, Indigenous and non-Indigenous alike, who visit the Niitsitapi Gathering Place.
 The student ambassador is dedicated to the positive promotion of the Indigenous Services Circle of Services, the college’s programs and support services.